-Karting is the first step into racing for many drivers.
-Every Formula 1 driver has started their career in karting in some form.
-Karting has quickly become an incredibly popular sport for both professional drivers and amateurs who race as a hobby, but what are the main differences between racing go-karts and F1?
+Karting is the first step into racing for many racing drivers, including those that make it all the way to Formula 1.
+Karting has become an incredibly popular sport for both professional drivers and amateurs who race as a hobby, but what are the main differences between racing go-karts and F1?

 The 6 main differences between Formula 1 and karting are: